joseoteroo/Unofficial-Follina-Mitigation/README.md

 </div>
 </div>

 We will only have to indicate the path where we want to save the copy.
+We will only have to indicate the name of the file we want to save.
 If no path is indicated the copy will be saved in the same place where the script is located.

 With the second option the registry entry will be deleted, this way our environment will not be vulnerable.